 Hi, my name is Brady Campbell.
 I was born in Wenatchee, Washington and moved to North Idaho in 1990.
 The great northwest has drawn me into camping, fishing and snowboarding.
-I'm also a glutton for great food, beer, and ping pong.
+I'm also a glutton for great food, gin & tonic, and ping pong.
 I have 5 kids and an abundance of chaos.
 That's probably why my studio is my favorite home away from home.

 Probably the thing I hear the most from my clients and friends is that I'm "weird".
 Not sure how to take this, I've just decided to own it and refuse to grow up.
 I'm a people pleaser to the core and the ones that don't know me very well don't realize how sensitive I really am.
 Being able to connect with every genre of personality has become my ultimate goal somehow, and I honestly look forward to discovering as many unique individuals as I can.
 With a camera in hand, I'm able to help them become a loud voice even with the silence of a photograph.